oemof/heat-pump-tutorial/_sources/index.md

 useful.
 While not required, it is possible to self-prepare specifically for the frameworks used in this tutorial with numerous examples available on the respective documentation websites.

+## Acknowledgements

+We would like to give a special Thank You to the awesome `oemof` community, which - independently of institutions - has been able to put out some amazing libraries for energy modelers word wide.

 ## LICENSE